ringwormGO-organization/Termi/CONTRIBUTING.md

 # Code organization (new)
 1. `Termi` for Windows directory contains Visual Studio solution.
 In `x64\Release` is `Programs` directory.
 2. There is code to compile binaries.
-3. To compile Windows installer, change path to your own and "real" `Programs` directory cut into new `Programs` directory.
+3. To compile Windows installer, change path to your own and installer version update may late.
 4. Package Manager has own folder.

 # Coding sytle for Pull Requests